LinLin-LL/product_recommendation/README.md

 # Product Recommendation Engine
 * Applied alternating least squares (ALS) algorithm to build a collaborative filtering recommendation system with purchase data for an online kids’ shoes store on Shopee.com
 * Sales from July 2020 to November 2020
-* Evaluated models with rank ordering error metric (ROEM) and 78% of recommendations clicked
+* Evaluated models with rank ordering error metric (ROEM)

 ## Code and Resources Used
 **Python Version:** 3.7